Diversity, Equity, and Inclusion

 Building a Pipeline of Diverse Students

-The School of Medicine's Office of Post Baccalaureate and Outreach Programs directs outreach efforts for undergraduate and postgraduate individuals underrepresented in medicine, socioeconomically disadvantaged, and from rural communities, who are interested in pursuing careers in medicine.
+The School of Medicine's Office of Post Baccalaureate and Outreach Programs has directs outreach efforts for undergraduate and postgraduate individuals underrepresented in medicine, socioeconomically disadvantaged, and from rural communities, who are interested in pursuing careers in medicine.

 Students Honored for Anti-Racism Work